There are Many Gifts

 That leaves Romans 12 where there is a list of seven gifts and an admonishment to the person who is called to one of those seven.
 There seems to be a way to fall down in the gift, and so they come with a kind of warning.

 Why wouldn't a person who was designed to serve be cheerful about it?If you know a person "designed to serve" you know why.
-They have a hard time saying "no" to anyone and thus can become overwhelmed and burned out, unable to tell what they should and should not be doing.
+They have a hard time saying "no" to anyone and thus can become overwhelmed and burned out, unable to discern what they should and should not be doing.

 These are the seven gifts that we are going to study.
 It is our belief that one of these seven gifts is given to each of us in a measure that will determine many of our characterisitics, behaviors, and ultimately will bring us to our destiny and fulfillment.
 We are not talking about the Holy Spirit or Jesus and their gifts for believers, but for every human being on earth created by the Father of life and the giver of all good gifts.